masoncfrancis/urled/README.md

 # URLed

-URLed is an open-source lightweight URL shortener server written in Go
+URLed is an open-source self-hosted lightweight URL shortener server written in Go

 ## Tech Stack